abhishekprateek/blocklypy-vscode/README.md

 print('autostarted')
 ```

-## Data Logging
+## 📈 Data Logging & Plotting

-The extension now supports a datalogging view that can plot incoming data in
+The extension features a powerful datalogging view capable of plotting incoming
-real-time.
-This is done by parsing special "plot:" commands from the standard
+data in real-time.
+This is achieved by parsing special "plot:" commands from the
-output of the connected device.
+standard output of the connected device.

-To use this feature:
+**To utilize this feature:**

-1. Ensure your device is connected and running code that outputs data in the
+1. Ensure your device is connected and executing code that outputs data in the
-   expected format.
+    expected `plot:` format.
-2. Run a program that includes plotting commands.
+2. Run a program that includes these plotting commands.
-3. The view will automatically update with incoming data, plotting it in
+3. The datalogging view will automatically update, displaying your data as it
-   real-time.
+    arrives.
-4. Enable the **Auto-Save Plot Data** setting to automatically save incoming
+4. Activate the **"Auto-Save Plot Data"** setting to automatically save all
-   sensor data to a `.csv` file.
+    incoming sensor data to a `.csv` file.

-Plotting commands:
+**Plotting Commands Reference:**

-- `plot: start col1,col2,...` - Initializes a new plot with specified column
+- `plot: start col1,col2,...` - Initializes a new plot with the specified column
   names.
-- `plot: col1: value1, col2: value2, ...` - Adds a new data point with specified
+- `plot: col1: value1, col2: value2, ...` - Adds a new data point, explicitly
-  values for each column.
+  setting values for named columns.
 Missing values can be omitted.
-- `plot: value1,value2,...` - Adds a new data point with values in order.
+- `plot: value1,value2,...` - Adds a new data point with values provided in the
-  Missing values can be represented by empty entries (e.g., `10,,30`).
+  order of the columns defined by `plot: start`.
+Empty entries (e.g., `10,,30`)
+  represent missing values.
-- `plot: end` - Ends the current plotting session.
+- `plot: end` - Terminates the current plotting session.

-Algorithm:
+**How it Works:**

-- The extension listens for lines starting with "plot:".
+- The extension continuously monitors lines beginning with "plot:".
-- It recognizes the "start" command to set up columns and initializes a buffer.
+- The "start" command defines plot columns and initializes a data buffer.
-- It processes incoming data lines, filling in values and handling missing data.
+- Subsequent data lines are processed, filling in column values and managing
+  missing data points.
-- When a complete row of data is ready, it sends it to the webview for plotting.
+- Complete data rows are then sent to the webview for real-time visualization.
-- Incomplete rows are buffered until they can be completed or flushed on a
+- Incomplete rows are buffered and flushed upon completion or a timeout.
-  timeout.

-Example usage:
+**Example Pybricks Script with Plotting:**

 ```python
 from pybricks.hubs import PrimeHub